bogdanterzea/server-client_app/README.md

 	[Visual Studio](https://visualstudio.microsoft.com/) or any other editor.
 I also recoment [Sublime](https://www.sublimetext.com/)
 	[Wampserver](https://sourceforge.net/projects/wampserver/)
 	[phpmyadmin](https://sourceforge.net/projects/phpmyadmin/)
-	You need to download:
+	Optional download:
 	SOAP libraries from [here](https://sourceforge.net/projects/nusoap/)

 ## After install dependencies <br />
-	Inside "www" folder from wamp you will have to put "lib" file from soap.
+	Inside "www" folder from wamp you will have to put "lib" file from soap or lib file from this project.
 	Inside same folder ("www") create a file called WebServiceSOAP and copy and paste all files from this project except database.
 	Database soap should be coppied inside databases of wamp.
 	Take care at all references because won't correspond.